 Super Seeded Scones

 These choc-full-of-everything scones are easy enough to make in under 30 minutes, full of everything you need to start your day and tender enough to serve at your next brunch.
-We use dates and golden raisins, but you can use any dried fruit of your choice.Print this recipe
+We use dates and golden raisins, but you can use any dried fruit of your choice.Print Recipe Pin Recipe

 - Preheat oven to 360F (or 325F if you’re using a convection oven).